-MUSC 1502 Musicianship II 4 credits: 4 hours lecture/week
+MUSC 1502 Musicianship II

 This course is the second course in a four-semester sequence required for music majors.
 The course begins with a review of basic harmonic vocabulary and part writing, followed by the study of inversions of triads, non-harmonic tones, seventh chords and diatonic modulation.
 Sight Singing and Ear Training are included in the course.
 Use of the Internet and RCTC computer labs required.
 (Prerequisites: MUSC 1501).